 Bandura's Bobo doll studies challenged behaviourism.
 Bandura (1961) showed learners copied aggressive acts they saw adults do.
 This happened without reward.
 Imitation occurred spontaneously, even in new settings.
 Learners could learn by watching, Bandura said.
 His social learning theory bridges behaviourism and cognitivism.

-Cognitivism replaced behaviourism in the 1960s.
-Behaviour management still uses praise and consequences (Skinner).
-Explicit instruction breaks content down clearly (Skinner, 1954).
+Cognitivism came after behaviourism in the 1960s.
+Skinner's behaviour management uses praise and consequences.
+Explicit instruction breaks down content clearly (Skinner, 1954).
 Thorndike (1911) and Skinner (1953) showed environments shape learner behaviour.
-Teachers can design good learning environments.
+Teachers can design good learning environments for learners.

-Classical conditioning means learners link feelings to triggers (Pavlov, 1927).
+Classical conditioning is a learning process in which classroom cues become linked with emotional and behavioural responses.
 Entering a test room might cause anxiety.
 Teachers can pair hard topics with nice experiences.
 Play calming music or use scents to boost learner engagement and lower stress. (e.g. Watson & Rayner, 1920)

 Pavlov's work is key to understanding behaviour (Pavlov, 1927).
 Classical conditioning shapes both simple and complex learner actions.
 This applies across species, including people (Watson, 1913; Skinner, 1936).